callstack-internal/react-native-visionos/README.md

 }
 ```

-We are using `@UIApplicationDelegateAdaptor` a property wrapper that allows us to use familiar `AppDelegate` in SwiftUI life cycle.
+We are using `@UIApplicationDelegateAdaptor`, a property wrapper that allows us to use familiar `AppDelegate` in SwiftUI life cycle.

 AppDelegate extends `RCTAppDelegate` which does most of React Native initialization.